discordjs/guide/guide/voice/voice-connections.md

 Disconnects can be quite complex to handle.
 There are 3 cases for handling disconnects:

-1. **Resumable disconnects** - this means there is no clear reason why the disconnect occurred.
+1. **Resumable disconnects** - there is no clear reason why the disconnect occurred.
 In this case, voice connections will automatically try to resume the existing session.
 The voice connection will enter the `Connecting` state.
 If this fails, it may enter a `Disconnected` state again.

-2. **Reconnectable disconnects** - this means that Discord has closed the connection and given a reason as to why, and that the reason is recoverable.
+2. **Reconnectable disconnects** - Discord has closed the connection and given a reason as to why, and that the reason is recoverable.
 In this case, the voice connection will automatically try to rejoin the voice channel.
 The voice connection will enter the `Signalling` state.
 If this fails, it may enter a `Disconnected` state again.

-3. **Potentially reconnectable disconnects** - this means that the bot has either been moved to another voice channel, the channel has been deleted, or the bot has been kicked/lost access to the voice channel.
+3. **Potentially reconnectable disconnects** - the bot has either been moved to another voice channel, the channel has been deleted, or the bot has been kicked/lost access to the voice channel.
 The bot will enter the `Disconnected` state.

 As shown above, the first two cases are covered automatically by the voice connection itself.
 The only case you need to think carefully about is the third case.